- Home

 In the quiet corners of Maharashtra’s Raigad district, Vinayak and Vijaya Karbhari—a couple in their seventies—live a modest yet contented life.
 With a humble income, they spend their days weaving fishing nets, cultivating vegetables, and tending to their backyard chickens.
 Despite life’s challenges, they embody resilience and grace.

-We are the world’s largest free eye surgery program with the support of 60,000+ donors, 1000+ doctors and medical staff, and 1000+ volunteers.
+We are the world’s largest free eye surgery program with the support of 60,000+ donors, 1000+ doctors and medical staff, and hundreds of volunteers.

 Hospitals across India

-Our network of 29 hospitals in 14 states has a capacity for 700,000 free eye surgeries annually.
-Between 2023 and 2025, we launched six hospital projects - both new and expansions.
-Two more, in Guntur and Solapur, are slated for inauguration this year.
+Our network of 29 hospitals in 14 states has a capacity for 750,000 free eye surgeries annually.
+In 2025, we embarked on four projects in Bihar and West Bengal, making deep inroads into these underserved states.
+One of them, in Kolkata, is slated for inauguration this year.

 States covered